OToL/dev_vault/index.md

 # Welcome to the Dev Vault

-A curated collection of interesing tools, utilities and resources I came accros as well as random thoughts & notes on Software Development.
+A curated collection of interesing tools, utilities and bookmarks I came accros as well as random thoughts & notes on Software Development.

 ## What You'll Find Here